 Nearly three-fourths of Washington University's undergraduate classes range from one to 24 students.
 We believe smaller classes help students learn more through stimulating group discussion.
-Many classes may be larger at first, but they generally become smaller as students progress in their chosen fields.
+Class size also depends on the department and pedagogy, with class sizes generally being larger in the earlier stages of the curriculum and becoming smaller as students progress in their chosen fields.

 Average Class Sizes by Level

 Teaching and Learning at Washington University: A Statement of Best Practices and Expectations

 Walter Chan and Robert E. Hegel, Co-Chairs.

 Amended by the Teaching Learning Subcommittee of the Undergraduate Council on January 27, 2010, and October 30, 2015.